sdaps/sdaps-class/sphinx/sdapsclassic.rst

         :param cols: The number of columns to span.
         :param text: The text for the choice.
 Fragile content is currently *not* supported.
-        :kwarg var: Variable name for this question (to be appended to context).
+        :kwarg var: Variable name for this answer for multichoice (to be appended to context).
+        :kwarg val: Value for this answer for singlechoice.
         :kwarg text: Replacement text for metadata.

     .. macro:: \choiceitemtext[kwargs]{height}{cols}{text}

         A possible freeform choice in a :environ:`choicequestion`.
 The text field will be of height `height` and it will span exactly `cols` columns.

+        The text item can currently only be used in multichoice environments.

         :param cols: The number of columns to span.
         :param text: The text for the choice.
 Fragile content is currently *not* supported.